Buying Guide for Car and Truck LED Light Bulbs

 There are a variety of different types of light bulbs that can be used in automobile lighting.
 It is important to know relevant laws in your area since there are usually restrictions on the color and brightness of car lights that you can use.
 Learn more about these types of bulbs, and find some on eBay Motors.What kinds of headlight bulbs are there?

-There are three main kinds of bulbs for automotive headlights: halogen, HID, and LED bulbs.
-Each one has its own benefits, and each one should be considered when deciding which one you want to install in your own vehicle.
+There are three main kinds of bulbs for automotive headlights.
+Each one has its own benefits, and each one should be considered when deciding which new bulb you want to install in your own vehicle.
+These options include:

-- Xenon HID: Newer and more advanced than other types of bulbs, High Intensity Discharge headlights are becoming more widely used.
-They have an advantage over older lights because they are more efficient in how they use energy, and have much brighter, and often more visually appealing white light.
-They can often illuminate far more than other headlights can and have lifespans of approximately 2,000 hours.
+- Xenon HID - High Intensity Discharge headlights have an advantage over older lights because they are more efficient in how they use energy, and they have much brighter, and often more visually appealing, white light.
+They can illuminate far more than other headlights can and have lifespans of approximately 2,000 hours.

-- LED: LED lights are becoming more and more common in a variety of applications, and while they are not quite as bright as the Xenon HIDs, they are still brighter than the older halogen lights.
-LED lights also benefit from having very low energy requirements, the lowest of the three different types of headlights.
+- LED - LED lights are not quite as bright as the Xenon HIDs, but they are still brighter than the older halogen lights.
+LED lights also benefit from having very low energy requirements; they are the lowest of the three different types of headlights.
 With a lifespan of around 10,000 hours, they far outpace other forms of vehicle lighting.
 They also have a more focused beam of light than either of the other two, and the small size of an LED light makes it possible for manufacturers to come up with numerous designs that can fit in the space allotted for the lighting system.

-- Wrong Color: Most countries have restrictions on what color your car's headlights can be, usually either yellow or white are the legal options.
-Some models of vehicle light bulbs had a slightly blueish tint, which can be easily confused with the lights of many countries emergency services vehicles.
+- Wrong color: Most countries have restrictions on what color your car's headlights can be, usually either yellow or white are the legal options.
+Some models of vehicle light bulbs had a slightly blueish tint, which can be easily mistaken for the lights of many countries' emergency services vehicles.